 You start with a broad training in core chemistry, followed by specialisation in biological and medicinal topics.
 You will gain an understanding of the process of creating new drugs.
-Areas include understanding and measuring the interactions between drug molecules and biomolecules, applying this understanding to the design of new molecules that achieve desired effects, planning efficient syntheses of complex molecules on laboratory and industrial scales.
+Topics include studying the interactions between drug molecules and biomolecules, applying this understanding to designing new molecules that display desired properties, planning efficient syntheses of complex molecules on laboratory and industrial scales.